OrchardCMS/OrchardCore/src/docs/guides/create-cms-application/README.md

 `dotnet run --project .\MySite\MySite.csproj`

 !!! note
-    If you are using the development branch of the templates, run `dotnet restore .\MySite\MySite.csproj --source https://www.myget.org/F/orchardcore-preview/api/v3/index.json` before running the application
+    If you are using the development branch of the templates, run `dotnet restore .\MySite\MySite.csproj --source https://nuget.cloudsmith.io/orchardcore/preview/v3/index.json` before running the application

-Your application should now be running and contain the open ports:
+Your application should now be running and listening on the following ports:

 ```
 Now listening on: https://localhost:5001